AMBA’s mission: to protect & preserve the rare American Mulefoot Hog!

 *do not breed “R” Recovery Candidate hogs to “R” Recovery hogs.

-Read and learn what breed standard is.
-AMBA accepts white or pink dots or marks on the snout and white anklets just above the hoof wall.
+Based on the original charter information taken from the American Mulefoot Hog Association & Registry, and the historical documents and published registration journals, AMBA developed and adopted a phenotype based (visual characteristics) Breed Standard.
+During this time frame, AMBA accepts white or pink dots or marks on the snout and white anklets just above the hoof wall.
 AMBA does not accept white hooves, white bellies, kinked or stumped tails, clipped tails, red, white, striped or other coat colors.

 In cases of deep injury, with documentation of injury and healing to white hairs coming out of the scar, AMBA may consider that animal provided it passes DNA as purebred and can be authenticated.